gnubila-france/puppet-apt_dater/README.md

 Puppet module to manage apt_dater.

-Code extracted from example42/puppet-apt module.
+Code extracted from example42/puppet-apt, check it if needed a full apt ecosystem management module.

 Originally written by Boian Mihailov - boian.mihailov@gmail.com Added features by Marco Bonetti